 Finally, let me note that demythologization in the foregoing sense is quite different from Rudolf Bultmann's Entmythologisierung.
 The latter's views arise in a quite peculiar context.
 Modern scholarship derives from the German Historical School of the early nineteenth century.
-While it expressed a reaction against Hegel's apriorist views on the meaning of history, it was far from resembling strict empirical science in which there are added to the data only an understanding that arises from the data.
-As Wilhelm Dilthey discovered, the Historical School was full of ideas derived from the Enlightenment and even from Hegel.
-What eliminated from historical scholarship such alien influences, was simply a positivist empiricism that ruled out other presumpositions and postulated that human history be a closed field of causally interconnected events.
-Such a view of history has been rejected by such historians as Carl Becker in the United States, R.G.
-Collingwood in England, H. I. Marrow in France.
+While it expressed a reaction against Het Hegel's apriorist views on the meaning of history, it was far from resembling strict empirical science in which there are added to the data only an understanding that arises from the data.
+As Wilhelm Dilthey discovered, the mist Historical School was full of ideas 22 derived from the Engli Enlightenment and even from Hegel.
+What eliminated from historical scholarship such alien influences, was simply a positivist empiricism that ruled other out, presuppositions and ipsotulated postulated that human history be a closed field of causally interconnected events.
+Such a view of history has been rejected by such historians as Carl Becker in the United States, R. G. Collingwood in England.
+H. I. Marrou in France.
 But the outstanding theological reaction was effected by Karl Barth and Rudolf Bultmann.
 They took their stand on moral and religious conversion.
 But they did not advert to the fact that besides moral and religious conversion there also is intellectual conversion.
-Accordingly, they were incapable of effecting any serious criticism of the philosophic presuppositions of the historicicism in vogue at the beginning of this century.
-Very summarily, Barth was content with a fideist affirmation of Christian truth.
-Bultmann did "scientific" work on the New Testament, while his morally and religiously converted being assented to the locally preached kerygma of the fact of God's self-revelation in Christ Jesus.
+Accordingly, they were incapable of effecting any serious criticism of the philosophic presuppositions of the historicism